Harry White (sailor): Orkney 2025

-Sailing Achievements
+Sailing achievements

-Post COVID-19 pandemic proved to be a turning point for Harry as he gained better and more consistent results at various sailing regattas and events in addition to breaking a Guinness World Record.
+The time after the COVID-19 pandemic proved to be a turning point for White as he gained better and more consistent results at various sailing regattas and events in addition to breaking a Guinness World Record.

-World Record
+World record

-On the 7th of September 2021, Harry set sail from the RVYC with the task of breaking the world record for The greatest distance sailed in a single-handed dinghy in 12 hours.
+On 7 September 2021, White set sail from the RVYC with the goal of breaking the world record for the greatest distance sailed in a single-handed dinghy in 12 hours.
 The Solent proved to be a reliable stretch of water to attempt such a challenge.
-With the assistance of a safety rib, he was able to beat the record setting the new mark to 107.64 km.
-In fall of 2023, the record was broken by Thomas McEvoy from Mooloolaba, Australia as he sailed 125.60 km on the 17th of May.
-Harry has since stated that he would be eager to attempt reclaiming his record.
+With the assistance of a safety rib, he was able to beat the record, setting the new mark at 107.64 km.
+In the fall of 2023, the record was broken by Thomas McEvoy from Mooloolaba, Australia as he sailed 125.60 km on 17 May.
+White has stated that he would be eager to attempt reclaiming his record.

 Cowes Week & British Young Sailors of the Year

-Cowes Week has proved to be a regatta where Harry and his brothers Thomas & Charlie have shone in the National Squib class.
-First competing in Cowes Week and Cowes Classics Week back in 2015 using an RVYC owned Squib, Alice (777).
-Over the seasons, Harry and his brothers improved on their setup and competitiveness.
-After taking ownership of their Squib, Kestrel (835) the brothers proceeded to compete at the front of the fleet, assisted by their in-depth knowledge of the local Solent area.
+Cowes Week has proved to be a regatta where White and his brothers Thomas and Charlie have shone in the National Squib class.
+They first competed in Cowes Week and Cowes Classics Week in 2015 using an RVYC owned Squib, Alice (777).
+Over the seasons, White and his brothers improved on their setup and competitiveness.
+After taking ownership of their Squib, Kestrel (835), the brothers proceeded to compete at the front of the fleet, assisted by their in-depth knowledge of the local Solent area.
 In 2022, they became the first team to win both the Musto Young Skippers Trophy and the Under 25 Team Trophy.
-This historic achievement led them to be nominated and subsequently crowned British Young Sailors of the Year 2022 at the Royal Thames Yacht Club in Knightsbridge.
-This was also the first time any set of triplets had won such a prestigious award in British sailing history.
+This achievement led them to be nominated and subsequently crowned British Young Sailors of the Year 2022 at the Royal Thames Yacht Club in Knightsbridge.
+This was the first time any set of triplets had won such a prestigious award in British sailing history.

-Following on from his success at Cowes Week back in 2022, Harry and his brothers raced in defence of their titles.
-A windy regatta in 2023 led to a number of on the water incidents across the fleets.
+Following on from his success at Cowes Week in 2022, White and his brothers raced in defence of their titles.
+A windy regatta in 2023 led to a number of on-the-water incidents across the fleets.
 After a week of intense Solent racing, they became the first team in history to successfully defend the Under 25 Team Trophy sponsored by Montgomery Estate Planning.
 They lost their defence of the Musto Young Skippers Trophy by only 1.55 points to Palaver and finished 3rd in the Squib Class overall for a second year running.
-Harry and his brothers remain the most successful youth team to have ever competed in Cowes Week.
+White and his brothers remain the most successful youth team to have ever competed in Cowes Week.